There’s nothing sweeter than the moment your baby eventually dozes off after an eternity of rocking and singing.

 If your baby wakes up refreshed and doesn’t show any signs of tiredness after a 30-minute nap, there’s nothing abnormal or unusual about their short naps.
 Also, not all babies learn to consolidate naps by themselves.

-Depending on their development pattern and personality type, some take longer than others while some need assistance from their parents.
+Some take longer than others depending on their development pattern and personality type, while some need assistance from their parents.

 If your baby naps only 30 minutes or less even after reaching 6 months, there are ways to help them connect their sleep cycles so that they can nap a little longer.